 Halved tomatoes are rubbed on the bread to get all the pulp and the juices and flavor out and into that bread – discarding the tomato skin.
 It’s common to use yesterday’s bread for this dish as it is the perfect way to re-invigorate and soften slightly hard bread, and it’s possible the first time it was made was for the same purpose – of using up old stale bread.
 Normally the bread is toasted before rubbing.

 Competing claims over the first written recipe suggest the dish could be as old as the 18th century, or as young as 1884.
 Though I couldn’t find the original sources online in order to confirm these dates.
-But, historians conjecture that at sometime there was probably a bumper harvest of tomatoes and farmers in the region decided to try a new way to use up stale bread by just rubbing tomatoes on them.
+But, historians conjecture that at some time there was probably a bumper harvest of tomatoes and farmers in the region decided to try a new way to use up stale bread by just rubbing tomatoes on them.
 Put like that, It sounds like the laziest student food on the planet.
-Can’t be bothered to cook, just rub a tomato on some old bread.
+Can’t be bothered to cook, just rub tomato on some old bread.

-I can imagine a group of old Catalonian farmers sitting around drinking wine, reminiscing about the year they had too many tomatoes and so they just rubbed them all on bread, while there wives started calling them idiots.
+I can imagine a group of old Catalonian farmers sitting around drinking wine, reminiscing about the year they had too many tomatoes and so they just rubbed them all on bread, while their wives started calling them idiots.
 But, it all worked out!

 Want more Spanish Food history?
 We discuss the history of Tortilla de patatas (Spanish Omelette) in our what to eat in Madrid article and podcast.